Damian-Curran/Playfair-cipher-decryptor-simulated-annealing/README.md

 alphabet.
 A simple algorithm for achieving this was published in 1938 by Fisher and Yates.
 The Fisher–Yates Shuffle generates a random permutation of a finite sequence, i.e. it randomly shuffles an array key of n elements (indices 0..n-1)

+## Using n-Gram Statistics as a Heuristic Function

+An n-gram (gram = word or letter) is a substring of a word(s) of length n and can be used to measure how similar some decrypted text is to English.
+For example, the quadgrams (4-grams) of the word “HAPPYDAYS” are “HAPP”, “APPY”, “PPYD”, “PYDA”, “YDAY” and “DAYS”.
+A fitness measure or heuristic score can be computed from the frequency of occurrence of a 4-gram, q, as follows: P(q) = count(q) / n, where n is the total number of 4- grams from a large sample source.
+An overall probability of the phrase “HAPPYDAYS” can be accomplished by multiplying the probability of each of its 4-grams:

+P(HAPPYDAYS) = P(HAPP) × P(APPY) × P(PPYD) × P(PYDA) × P(YDAY)

+One side effect of multiplying probabilities with very small floating point values is that underflow can occur1 if the exponent becomes too low to be represented.
+For example, a Java float is a 32-bit IEEE 754 type with a 1-bit sign, an 8-bit exponent and a 23-bit mantissa.
+The 64-bit IEEE 754 double has a 1-bit sign, a 11-bit exponent and a 52-bit mantissa.
+A simple way of avoiding this is to get the log (usually base 10) of the probability and use the identity log(a × b) = log(a) + log(b).
+Thus, the score, h(n), for “HAPPYDAYS” can be computed as a log
+probability:

+log10(P(HAPPYDAYS)) = log10(P(HAPP)) + log10(P(APPY)) + log10(P(PPYD)) +
+log10(P(PYDA)) + log10(P(YDAY)